tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/070_gas_fee_payment/README.md

 Assuming you have done some operations such as creating a task or taking a task, you should be able to see a record of your actions in the Log page after a few minutes.
 The records will show your consumption and how much you paid for the gas fee.

-Note that in the log page, you'll see all banking transactions including gas fees as well as in-app purchases and fund transfers.
+Note that in the log page, you'll see all TEA transactions including gas fees as well as in-app purchases and fund transfers.